LW2904/basic-steambot/README.md

 I've added links to the relevant MDN article(s), respectively - I recommend you at least skim them, you will be using variables and functions all the time.
 I will not go into detail about these things here, but it is imperative that you understand the use of the above two before continuing.

-Things that MDN does not cover (or, at least, only covers insufficiently) are best-practises, in this case it's a best practise to use `const` as often as possible, and to use `let` where it is not.
+Things that MDN does not cover (or, at least, only covers insufficiently) are best-practices, in this case it's a best practise to use `const` as often as possible, and to use `let` where it is not.
 This is to prevent unintended changes of variables that should remain constant, and to improve readability.
 When you define a `const` it is instantly apparent that it's value *will not change.*

 ```javascript
 const name = 'elliot' // Is the unchangeable version of...